A decade writing this column has flown by. There have been quite a few “forever moments,” like the story below, originally published April 20, 2005.

-Ledbetter's the one who had to try and explain death to his stunned baseball club.
+Ledbetter’s the one who had to try and explain death to his stunned team.

-"I told them they had to get busy living.
-Life is precious ?"
-Ledbetter stopped mid-sentence during our interview over the phone on Monday, obviously still upset.
-Maybe not so much over the fact that a man died in his arms?#34;he did the best he could?#34;but that his team had to witness it.
+“I told them they had to get busy living.
+Life is precious … ” He paused mid-sentence during our interview over the phone, obviously still upset.
+Maybe not so much over the fact that a man died in his arms — he did the best he could — but that his team had to witness it.

-What can come from the death of Marengi?
-A unity between ball players, between coaches.
+What good can come from the death of an umpire?
+Unity among ballplayers, between coaches.
 Before someone died right before their eyes there was only a high school baseball team.
-Now, there's a family.
+Now there’s a family.
 They work together, they play together, they grieve together, and they rejoice together.
-After the incident, the Huskies knocked in 46 runs in four games, three of which they shutout their opponents.
-I'd call it relieving some stress.
+After the incident, the Huskies knocked in 46 runs in four games; in three of them they shut out their opponents.
+I’d call that relieving some stress.

 What else can be learned?
 That your coach can set an example for the way you want to live your life.
 Ledbetter, who is CPR certified and teaches a class in the procedure, didn’t miraculously save Marengi’s life, but he used every ounce of his being trying.
 He didn’t hesitate to give the dying man mouth-to-mouth.
 Many of us would have taken a step backward — not Ledbetter.

 “It was a real act of heroism, what Chris did,” said Laurie Hamen, the mother of a ballplayer on the team.
 “I think the kids can all look at Chris as a role model for what you do in that situation.
 I have no doubt the players will always remember his actions that day.”